Souq-G-Commerce/souq-etf/README.md

 Before being able to run any command, you need to create a `.env` file and set a BIP-39 compatible mnemonic as an environment variable.
 You can follow the example in `.env.example`.
 If you don't already have a mnemonic, you can use this [website](https://iancoleman.io/bip39/) to generate one.

+The hardhat.config.ts template should be added to the directory and compiler set to 0.8.10

 Then, proceed with installing dependencies: